Befriending with Respite

 We take referrals directly from Carers or family members as well as a range of professional organisations.

-Is for Carers who would like to get out and meet other Carers, to share experiences and increase their support network.
+This is for Carers who would like to get out and meet other Carers, to share experiences and increase their support network.
 Carers are invited to join us and have a meal or just enjoy a drink and a chat in a supportive environment.

 A staff member from the Association of Carers will be available to support at the venue and could provide information and advice.

-For more information please phone Julie or Jan.
+For more information please phone Kathy.